You are here: Home » Default process

 Throughout any default or recovery process, we’ll ensure that we treat our customers fairly in line with the Financial Conduct Authority’s principles.

 As a borrower, it’s important to remember that defaulting might lead to the debt being passed to an agency for collection.
-Investors need to be mindful that they’re lending to businesses so their capital is at risk.
+Lenders need to be mindful that they’re lending to businesses so their capital is at risk.
 LendingCrowd and its products are not covered by the Financial Services Compensation Scheme.